Documentation

 Do I need to install an SDK?

 No. The mails.ai API is plain HTTPS + JSON — everything in this quickstart is curl and fetch.
-The TypeScript (@mailsai/sdk), Python (mailsai), and MCP server (@mailsai/mcp-server) packages are thin wrappers over this same REST surface and publish at Phase 1 launch (Q3 2026).
-Until then, and forever after, the REST API is the canonical interface.
+If you'd rather use a wrapper, the TypeScript SDK (@mailsai/sdk), the Python SDK (mailsai), and the MCP server (@mailsai/mcp-server) are live today.
+All are thin wrappers over this same REST surface, which is — and always will be — the canonical interface.

 Where does the email actually send from?

 From your agent's address, <agent>@<workspace-slug>.mails.ai — e.g. sarah@acme.mails.ai.
 Each agent is a named sending identity inside your workspace with its own address, reputation, and optional per-agent send limits.
-Custom sending domains are a Phase 2 capability; today every agent sends from your workspace subdomain.
+If you never created one, your first send did: the local part of your `from` names it.
+That form is the sender identity only: to email an agent, write to <agent>.<workspace-slug>@in.mails.ai (e.g. sarah.acme@in.mails.ai) — the workspace subdomain itself does not receive mail.
+Custom sending domains are live on paid plans: verify DKIM once and your agents send as you@yourdomain.com.